josdem/hugo/content/techtalk/java/optional.md

 categories = ["techtalk", "code"]
 +++

-Once called a Billion-dollar mistake. `NullPointerException` is by far one of the most frecuent exceptions in Java and since version 8 we can use it as a way to avoid this exception.
+Once called a Billion-dollar mistake. `NullPointerException` is by far one of the most frequent exceptions in Java and since version 8 we can use it as a way to avoid this exception.
 [Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) is a container that can has a value or not.
 In this technical post we will review basic concepts about Optional.
 Please consider this example where we are creating an empty optional.

 ```java
 @Test